luke-hays/node_api/README.md

 # SparkPost Coding Excercise

 Thank you for taking the time to look over my code.
 I believe I've included all files necessary to run this app.
-Please let me know if you have any questions or issues!
+Please let me know if you have any questions or issues.

 ## Running
 The package.json file contains several scripts for running - standard npm start or npm run dev.